-Winter Count is happy to provide a chance for people to attend who may not be able to afford to pay in cash, or may just wish to trade work for entry.
+Winter Count and SkyEarth are happy to provide a chance for people to attend who may not be able to afford to pay the registration price or may just wish to trade work for entry.

 To accommodate such needs, we have a few work exchange or camp staff positions available.
 Applicants must be over 18 to apply.

 Camp Set-up and Take-down:

 The crew arrives Wednesday night and works Thursday through Saturday before the event and cleanup Saturday and Sunday after the event.
 The job is complete when camp is secured.

 We will be digging sump holes, setting up the kitchen, wall tents, flies, jelly fish, teaching areas, signs, bulletin board, firewood, main fire set up, etc. A good working knowledge of basic knots is highly recommended, i.e. trucker’s hitch with a slippery figure 8, bowline, half hitch, square knot, clove hitch and sheet bend.